-Due to the above factors vitamin D deficiency is increasing nowadays in most people.
+Due to the above factors, vitamin D deficiency is increasing nowadays in most people.
 You can take Vitamin D supplements, but natural sources are best and it’s free of course.

 Symptoms of Vitamin D Deficiency

-Following symptoms may appear –
+The following symptoms may appear –

 - Fatigue & Weakness

-- Bone & muscles pain, Muscles cramps
+- Bone & muscle pain, Muscles cramps

-- Delayed healing of wound or injuries
+- Delayed healing of wounds or injuries

 - Stress & Anxiety or depression